phoenix125/AtlasServerUpdateUtility/readme.txt

 ------------------------
  STABLE VERSION HISTORY  (To download beta version, see LINKS section above)
 ------------------------
+v1.7.9 (2019-06-23) Hotfixes
+- Fixed: Line x error when using Send RCON clicked.
+(Thanks to Nyt for reporting)
+- Fixed: Event scheduler RCON commands would open the "RCON command to send to all grids" window.
+(Thanks to Norlinri for reporting)
+- Changed: Added a timeout for all question windows, so that util resumes running when an input window is not completed.
+(Thanks to Norlinri for reporting)
+- Added: Restart Now button now asks if you want to send a Discord announcement.
+- Changed: Restart Now now restarts the servers immediately instead of waiting the default 10 seconds for the main window to refresh.
+(Thanks to Nyt for reporting)
+- Fixed: When shutting down servers from main window, the "Atlas servers online and ready for connection" Discord message would send.
+(Thanks to Nyt for reporting)

 v1.7.8 (2019-06-23) Several Hotfixes, including "!!
 ERROR !!!
 Could not find GameUserSettings.ini error".
 - Fixed: Grid Configurator:
 	-Params "changed count" did not include Command Line params.